amitschendel/Falco-bypasses/README.md

 ```
 <ins>Rules bypassed:</ins> **Redirect STDOUT/STDIN to Network Connection in Container**.

-<ins>Suggested mitigations:</ins> Include dup2 and dup3 sister calls; create separate rule to detect msfvenom-generated payloads; create separate rule to detect mkfifo and mknod coupled with the usage of netcat.
+<ins>Suggested mitigations:</ins> Include dup2 and dup3 system calls; create separate rule to detect msfvenom-generated payloads; create separate rule to detect mkfifo and mknod coupled with the usage of netcat.

 ### Bypass rules based on command arguments manipulation